Kaaterskill Falls: Colonial era

 The falls' name, like that of the features around it, probably came from a later corruption of the name Catskill by English-speaking colonists of the early 18th century.
 "Cat" could mean Bobcat or Mountain Lion, while "kill" means stream in Dutch, the main language of the first European colonists of the 17th century.

 Early American naturalist John Bartram and his son William visited the falls on his famous 1753 expedition to the area.
-He wrote about it in "A Journey to Ye Cat Skill Mountains with Billy," one of the earliest Catskill travelogues, which became widely read not only in the colonies but back in Britain as well.
+He wrote about it in "A Journey to Ye Cat Skill Mountains with Billy," one of the earliest Catskill travelogues.
 He described it as "the great gulf that swallowed all down" and estimated their height at approximately a hundred feet (31 m), in a somewhat hurried account.
 However, he may have written his patron Peter Collinson a more detailed version, and his son William may have included a sketch.

 Hudson River School

 The waterfalls' fame in America really began when Washington Irving mentioned them in his story published during 1819, "Rip Van Winkle".
 Prior to that time Americans tended to regard the mountains and valleys of upstate New York as an unsafe region populated by savage natives.
 The famous painting, "The Murder of Jane McRea" by Kingston, New York, native John Vanderlyn, best illustrates this local attitude.
 It wasn't until after the War of 1812 when the frontier shifted far to the west, that attitudes changed and people began to regard the lofty heights around the Hudson River valley as something scenic rather than ominous or fearsome.
 About the same time the profitability of local farming began to decrease due to cheap grain shipped east by an Erie Canal, usable in stages while under construction.
 Irving's story invited Cole and others to discover the valley when Irving introduced the Falls of the Kaaterskill in "Rip Van Winkle".
 Irving wrote the following passage about Rip reawakening after a slumber of 20 years and walking home: